Highlights of the Program

 Darcy Partners

-• Examining limitations of traditional cement-only P&A methods in addressing SCVF and gas migration across North America
+• Scrutinizing limitations of traditional cement-only P&A methods in addressing SCVF and gas migration across North America

 • Reviewing advanced sealing materials like resins, expandable plugs, and bismuth alloys proven in recent field trials